unsegnor/priority/README.md

 # Prioritizer
 Prioritize a list trying to minimize the number of comparisons

-Create a prioritized list, start adding items and at some point get them as an array
+Create a prioritized list, inject the asynchronous comparison method, start adding items and at some point get them prioritized as an array

 Check tests/tests.spec.js for examples of usage